asweigart/ezsheets/README.md

 EZSheets
 ========

-A Pythonic interface to the Google Sheets API that actually works as of August 2020.
+A Pythonic interface to the Google Sheets API that actually works as of October 2020.

 Installation
 ------------